sahiwl/SoundLog/frontend/timelapse.md

 - [x] implement actions on albumPage, trackPage
 - [x] albumPage and trackPage are too long, divide it into smaller components
 - [x] improvise the project structure

+### pushdate
+- fixed navbar issue where user and logout icon disappeared even when user is logged in.